h-mirzaei/solution/README.md

         6- after setting up the cluster you should run kubernetes-setup/kubeallconfig-playbook.yml which install the ingress and helm
         7- I used Nginx ingress to serve the deployed application.
         8- I also wrote deployment for a pre built application which you can find deployment files in kubernetes-setup/ingress
-        9- I have writen deployment for sample helloworld maven which is placed in kubernetes-setup\sample-helloworld
+        9- I have writen deployment for sample helloworld maven which is placed in kubernetes-setup\sample-helloworld.
+This deployment has the ability to rolling                  update and rollback

 ###################################################################################################